lxylxy123456/uberxmhf/bug_046/README.md

 Not tested ideas
 * compare x86 and x64 logs (why is there `TXT.ERRORCODE=80000000`?)
 * does join data structure need to be 64 bits for x64?
+	* It is documented in Intel v2 "GETSEC[WAKEUP] ...", and
+	  "Table 6-12.
+RLP MVMM JOIN Data Structure"
 * try to use x86 version of `_ap_bootstrap_start()`
 * try `__getsec_wakeup()` (do not use `rlp_wake_monitor`), or use ACPI
 * how is BSP loaded?
 According to TXT docs AP should be similar